Some of the traditional activities include:

 On the wedding day, after the bride is all dressed up and ready to leave for the ceremony, her parents, chief attendant and close friends gather around her and wrap a red scarf around her waist in order to symbolize her virginity.
 All of this happens while musicians delight them with beautiful traditional wedding songs.

 Naturally, a similar ceremony takes place for the groom as well, only this time, his best man (koumbaro) proceeds to offer him his last shave, under the loving gaze of his friends and family.
 After the shaving, the koumbaro dresses the groom in shirt, waistcoat, cravat and dark suit while the music is playing.
 Afterwards, a red scarf is wrapped around the groom’s waist in order to declare his fertility.
-The soon-to-be husband now makes his way, along his family and companions to the bride’s house, and then they all head to the church.
+The soon-to-be husband now makes his way, along with his family and companions to the bride’s house, and then they all head to the church.

 Depending on the location of the wedding, a proper change in clothing and traditions is in order.
 So, if we’re talking about local Cyprus weddings, they usually take place in a village.
 In this situation, the bride will wear a gown that will cover the top of her arms, and the bridal party will walk to the church.
 If the wedding takes place in a larger town, then the bride will wear a short or long evening dress.
 Also she and her father will arrive at the church by car, limousine or a horse-drawn carriage while the guests will eagerly await them outside the church entrance.